vchaindz/vcn/README.md

 Register an account with [codernotary.io](https://codenotary.io) first.

-Then start with the `login` command. `vcn` will walk you through login and importing up your Unique Secret upon initial use.
+Then start with the `login` command. `vcn` will walk you through login and importing up your secret upon initial use.
 ```
 vcn login
 ```